Explainer

 4. Keep noise levels down between 10.30PM to 7.00AM

-While you may not be punished by the law for being a nuisance, this is more of a basic courtesy towards your neighbors.
+While you may not be punished by the law for being a nuisance, this is more of a basic courtesy towards your neighbours.
 Unless you’re going to share your winnings, nobody wants to be woken up in the middle of the night to the sound of mahjong tiles being shuffled around.

 If you are a night cat, don’t fret because here are some tips you can follow to minimise the noise level: